sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/10 - Connected/02 Purah's Theory.md

 Your hands shook slightly as you reached for it, hesitating for a few moments before slowly wrapping your fingers around the hilt of the sword.

 Nothing happened.
 Just the sensation of finely crafted metal and leather wrapping resting on your skin.
-Strangely, you felt just the smallest hint of warmth from somewhere within.
+Strangely, you felt just the smallest hint of warmth from somewhere within it.
 You took a few deep breaths, just letting your hand stay, wondering if you felt anything happening.

 But it was as calm as it had been.
 As calm and unable to inflict magical pain upon you as an unused blade should be.